-Emilie has a background in computer science from KTH Royal Institute of Technology and Uppsala University, as well as mathematics from Stockholm University, Sweden.
+Lindkvist has a background in computer science from KTH Royal Institute of Technology and Uppsala University, as well as mathematics from Stockholm University, Sweden.
 She started working at the Systems Ecology Department at Stockholm University as a modeller together with Jon Norberg in 2004.
-She later pursued her PhD in sustainability Sciences at the Stockholm Resilience Centre with Jon Norberg and Maja Schlüter, titles Learning-by-modeling–Novel Computational Approaches for Exploring the Dynamics of Learning and Self-governance in Social-ecological Systems”.
+She later pursued her PhD in sustainability Sciences at the Stockholm Resilience Centre with Jon Norberg and Maja Schlüter, titled “Learning-by-modeling–Novel Computational Approaches for Exploring the Dynamics of Learning and Self-governance in Social-ecological Systems”.
 In her following postdoc Lindkvist was funded by USA NSF coupled human nature systems grant in collaboration with researchers at Duke University Marine Lab, Scripps Institution of Oceanography at University of San Diego, and Darling Marine centre at Maine University.

 Three projects looking at ways to realise the Sustainable Development Goals receive almost SEK 60 million in funding

 Research news | 2020-05-27